 Re-index a sample page via the "Diagnose" tool in the Crawler section.
 Once indexed, the record should be updated and the metadata should be added to the field.

 Check that the record has been indexed and has the correct field value.
 You can check this via the Preview section.
 Use "Expand all" to display all fields and use filter (e.g.

 "filter":"url='http://www.url.com'") to check a specific page.

-Once verified that the metadata is being indexed correctly, re-index all domains in the Domains section.
+Once verified that the metadata is being indexed correctly, re-crawl all pages in the Crawler section.

 You can also use the Page Debug tool to check if the crawler detects the date metadata that you want to add.

 After successfully indexing your date metadata, you can use the indexed date field to: